JetBrains/Qodana/topics/gitlab.md

        expose_as: 'Qodana report'
 ```

-Assuming you have configured your pipeline in a similar manner, this is what it may look like:
+Assuming that you have configured your pipeline in a similar manner, this is what it may look like:

 1. Qodana report affiliated with a pipeline in a merge request
    <img src="gitlab-exposed-artifacts.png" alt="Qodana report affiliated with a pipeline in a merge request" width="706" border-effect="line"/>